 2019 – 2021

 Whilst no one will deny that Covid-19 certainly put a dampener on almost every industry including the Diamonds, however the luxury item market stayed relatively steady and soon regained momentum since most people with vast wealth were only marginally affected by way of their ability to travel.
 Money was used in the purchasing luxury items.

-Argyle stones over the past 10-15 years have increased their value up to 200 % and some considerably more with the rarest and largest stones.
+Pink Damonds from the mine over the past 10-15 years have increased their value up to 200 % and some considerably more with the rarest and largest stones.

 I would say it requires around 3 years until you will earn back the original investment while exchanging.
-But this statement is mine alone, a Pink Diamond from Argyle over 0.50ct will have a much higher initial purchase price to begin with and may take even more time.
+But this statement is mine alone, a Pink Diamond from the Argyle mine over 0.50ct will have a much higher initial purchase price to begin with and may take even more time.
 Once more, you shouldn’t expect a quick sale and making a killing in the following a couple of months.
 We are finding buyers are diversifying their privately funded Superannuation with there rare Gems.
 Like with most investments, it’s the long term goals we look for, and I can’t see that changing, since the Mine is now closed.